MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-proxy-block-session-aad.md

 4. Assign a **Policy severity** and **Category**.

-5. For the **Session control type**, select **Control file download (with DLP)**.
+5. For the **Session control type**, select **Control file download (with inspection)**.
 This setting gives you the ability to monitor everything your users do within a Salesforce session and gives you control to block and protect downloads in real time.

 6. Under **Activity source** in the **Activities matching all of the following** section, select the filters: